What is Chemoembolization?

 Once in the procedure room, the doctors will place a small catheter (IV) into an artery (femoral artery) in your groin and perform an arteriogram, which is done by infusing dye through the catheter, into the hepatic artery and then taking x-rays to map the arteries feeding blood to your liver.
 The dye can make you feel flushed or warm, but the feeling will pass in a few minutes.
 Once the arteries are identified, the catheter is directed into the branch of the artery that supplies blood to the tumor, and the chemoembolization mixture is injected.
 Further x-rays may be done to confirm that the tumor has been treated.
 The catheter is then removed, pressure is applied to the site and a gauze dressing put over the site where the catheter went in.
 The entire procedure takes 1½-2 hours.

 Once the procedure is complete, you will be taken to a hospital room where you will be monitored closely.
-You will need to lie flat in bed for 6-8 hours.
 You will be given IV fluids and anti-nausea or pain medications if needed.
 Most patients are discharged from the hospital the next day and are able to resume normal activities within a week.

 What are the side effects of chemoembolization?